- Randomized Complete Block Design

 - Specify the design file and Continue.

-Ontology terms in the design file that are identical to the ontology will map perfectly.
+Terms that are identical to the ontology will map perfectly.
 If the column headers are spelled differently, the system will attempt to map to match the existing ontology.
 You may be required to Re-map and/or add new ontology terms to achieve correct mapping.

 - Review imported design details and select Finish.